nethesis/nethvoice-report/ui/src/doc-inline/en/distribution_hourly_6_table_exitkey.md

 # Time Distribution Exit Menu Calls

-Data concerning the *Time Distribution Exit Menu Calls* for the queues selected in the set period, the data is grouped according to the choice made in the filters.
+Data concerning the *Time Distribution Exit Menu Calls* for the queues selected during the given period.
+Data are grouped according to the chosen filter criteria.

-The *Time Distribution Exit Menu Calls* shows the division of calls in which the caller used the Exit Menu to exit the queue during the set working hours.
+The *Time Distribution Exit Menu Calls* shows the distribution of calls in which the caller used the Exit Menu to exit the queue in the configured working hours.

 The items shown for the *Time Distribution Exit Menu Calls* are: